keboola/developers-docs/extend/custom-science/quick-start.md

 30 | ij | 60

-## Adding parameters
+## Adding Parameters

-###Step 1
-You can pass the application an arbitrary set of parameters, in the following example we choose to use the `multiplier` parameter.
+You can pass the application an arbitrary set of parameters.
+As an example, we will extend the application from the previous tutorial by allowing the user to specify the multiplier.

+### Step 1

 	# initialize application
 	library('keboola.r.docker.application')